zdevry/ice-gf66/README.md

 # Control centre script for MSI GF66 Laptops running Linux

-This is a simple Python script that currently allows you set using a TOML config:
+This is a Python script that currently allows you set using a TOML config:
 * Shift/Performance mode
 * Fan mode (no fan curves yet)
 * Intel CPU Turbo Boost clock speed
 * Intel CPU undervolt
 * NVIDIA GPU clock limit
-* NVIDIA GPU clock offset (should work under Wayland now)
+* NVIDIA GPU clock offset (should work under Wayland)

 Additionally, you can set battery limits and toggle the cooler boost using the script directly.